Rosario Central: The eleventh official title: Copa Argentina

-Miguel Angel Russo's return and the twelfth championship title: the Copa de la Liga 2023
+Miguel Angel Russo's return and the twelfth championship title

 On 19 December 2022, after Gonzalo Belloso won the presidential elections at Rosario Central, Miguel Ángel Russo was re-hired by the Rosario club to lead the team in the 2023 season, thus assuming his fifth cycle at the club, replacing Carlos Tévez.

-Miguel Russo arrived in January 2023 and was the champion coach with Central in December of that year.

-Under the experienced coach, Rosario Central had a very successful 2023: they were 8th in the first half of the year, and champions in the Professional League Cup 2023, played in the second half.231 In addition, the Auriazul team was the only team in the Primera División that did not lose at home in the whole calendar year, having made the Gigante de Arroyito a fortress.
+Miguel Russo arrived in January 2023 and was the champion coach with Central in December of that year, when the squad won the 2023 Copa de la Liga.
+Under the experienced coach, Rosario Central had a very successful 2023: they were 8th in the first half of the year, and champions in the Professional League Cup 2023, played in the second half.
+In addition, the Auriazul team was the only team in the Primera División that did not lose at home in the whole calendar year, having made the Gigante de Arroyito a fortress.
 The champion's title (and also the accumulation of points in the Annual Table) allowed them to qualify for the 2024 Copa Libertadores.

 The second half of the year saw the 2023 Professional League Cup.
 The start of the tournament saw an inconsistent Central, winning home games but failing to win away.
 Everything started to improve on matchday 7, when the 'Auriazul' team defeated their classic rivals 1–0 at the Estadio Gigante de Arroyito, and from that victory against Newell's Old Boys, they did not know defeat for the rest of the championship.
 Finally, Central qualified for the playoffs on the last matchday of the regular phase, after defeating Arsenal 2–1 away.
 It finished in fourth place in its zone, and thus was able to fight for the championship.